 WORKSHOPS: I teach workshops!

 January 2019 Maine Media Workshops I’m excited to collaborate with Nancy Harmon Jenkins for a week of food writing and photography.
 Maine in the dead of winter, you ask?
 Well, it’s a side of Maine you probably never see, and Nancy and I are cooking up some pretty out-of-the-ordinary plans for you.

 April 5 & 6, 2019 Boston University with Sheryl Julian, writer, stylist, and long time editor of The Boston Globe food pages.

 April 15, 2019 (Saturday) With Sheryl Julian.
 From 11-4 at my home studio in Watertown, MA.
 Small group with emphasis on styling and making photos and editing them on your phone.
 How to use light and composition to tell a compelling visual story—lunch and wine included!
 Come join us!

 After graduation from college with a degree in French (good luck with that) I was casting around for what to do with my life when I landed at a small, roadside restaurant in Big Indian, in the New York Catskills (aka, the middle of nowhere.)
 The truth is, I landed in a yoga ashram!
 I learned to meditate and I learned to cook.
 It was an unusual choice for a college grad at the time, but then, I have had an unusual life….

-Then, one day, a guardian angel in the form of French chef Eugene Bernard showed up at the back door of the kitchen.
-Bernard became my mentor and though he didn’t believe women belonged in the professional kitchen.
-I proved him wrong and he trained me and even sent me to the CIA (that’s Culinary Institute, not the other CIA) to learn pastry with Albert Kumin.
+It was there I met my mentor, Chef Eugene Bernard.
+He didn’t believe women belonged in the professional kitchen.
+I proved him wrong and he trained me.
+He even sent me to the CIA (that’s Culinary Institute!) to learn pastry with Albert Kumin.
 The restaurant got a lot bigger and I cooked and baked and did the books and all the other stuff you do in a restaurant that is totally exhausting.
 The rest, as they say, is history.